Circuit-killer/fpga-usbhid-host/README.md

 # Troubleshooting

-Around line 330 in "USB_saitek.vhd" is on the lower 4 bits is shown state of the packet replay machine.
-Keep the joystick plugged in and upload the bitstream over jtag.
-In a second the states should advance from 0 to the final state (13 in saitek case).
-It it stops halfway and final state is not reached, joystick for sure won't work so try to disable or change some packet being send.
+Around line 330 in "USB_saitek.vhd" is some LED debug logic.
+On Lower 4 LED bits is shown state of the packet replay machine.
+Keep the joystick plugged in, upload the bitstream over jtag and watch lower 4 LEDs.

+In a second the states should advance from 0 to the final state (13d=1101b for saitek).
+It it stops halfway and final state is not reached, joystick won't work so try to disable or change some packet being send before that.

 When final state is reached, pressing joystick buttons should blink some lights in upper 4 LED bits.
 Check that pressing of the buttons drives LED without any noticeable delay, adjust bInterval and play it longer time to check it works reliable.

-If joystick is unplugging and pluged back, it will not contine working until FPGA bitstream is reloaded.
-State machine could be improved to fix that.
+If joystick is re-plugged, it will stop working until FPGA bitstream is reloaded.
+State machine could be improved for user convenience.

 # Additional info from original source